coldest country in the world

 • Mongolia

-Mongolia is famous for its harsh continental climate, where winters can be bitterly cold and summers can be very hot.
+Mongolia is famous for its harsh continental climate, where winters can be bitterly cold and summers are hot.
 The temperature can drop as low as -40°C, especially in the northern regions.

 • Norway

-Norway, with its Scandinavian climate, experiences cold winters and cool summers, especially in the northern areas.
-The country is known for its breathtaking natural beauty and its extreme winter temperatures reaching -40°C.
+With its Scandinavian climate, Norway experiences cold winters and cool summers, especially in the northern areas.
+The country is known for its breathtaking natural beauty and extreme winter temperatures reaching -40°C.

 • Kyrgyzstan